jeremiahjp/Weather-Bot/README.md

 ### About

-Just a bot in Discord to provide weather information for a specified location.
+Just a NodeJS bot in Discord to provide weather information for a specified location.

 ### Usage